arc-eng/docs/docs/source/user_guide.md

 You and your tools can interact with Arcane Engine using natural language, supported by a variety of tools and integrations.
-Which one is best for you highly depends on your specific use case.
-On [YouTube](https://www.youtube.com/watch?v=HVcW3ceqtfw&list=PLDz7ICzRy18wEgi70CPqsaCoNVSEw1GI9) and in our [Demo Repo](https://github.com/PR-Pilot-AI/demo), we provide examples of how to use Arcane Engine in different scenarios.

 **Arcane Engine will run tasks autonomously** using:
 * Its [standard capabilities](capabilities)